2021/22 UEFA Europa League Goal of the Season: Lorenzo Insigne tops Technical Observer selection

 The top ten goals of the 2021/22 UEFA Europa League campaign have been selected by UEFA's Technical Observer panel, with Lorenzo Insigne's stunning strike against Legia impressing the most to win Goal of the Season.Pick your favourite goal

-Mergim Bersiha's acrobatic finish for Fenerbahçe on Matchday 4 earned him runner-up, while Pepe came third for his spectacular volley for Porto in the round of 16.
+Mergim Bersiha's acrobatic finish for Fenerbahçe on Matchday 4 earned him the runner-up spot, while Pepe came third for his spectacular volley for Porto in the round of 16.

 Fans are now invited to tell us what they think by voting for their favourite from the observers' top ten.
 Click here to vote.